2018

 ● Thursday, 1-11-2018: I may not be as good as I used to be, but I’m still the best.

-● The maxim “Where there’s life, there’s hope” is a little inaccurate; it’s over-inclusive: everyone who has hope is alive, but not everyone who’s alive has hope (you need more than just life to make your situation hopeful).
-You also need a certain amount of health (for example, if you’re brain-dead, or even significantly brain damaged, there’s no real hope, for you).
+● The maxim “Where there’s life, there’s hope” is a little inaccurate; it’s over-inclusive: everyone who has hope is alive, but not everyone who’s alive has hope.
+You need more than just life to make your situation hopeful; you also need a certain amount of health (for example, if you’re brain-dead, or even significantly brain damaged, there’s no real hope, for you).
 Probably the saying is a bit of a euphemism, the positive version for the more exact (if slightly under-inclusive) negative statement: “Where there’s no life, there’s no hope.”
 But we each soon lose our life.
 Does that not mean that, ultimately, there’s no hope?

 ● 1-17-2018: It seems to me that, in a sense, my great discovery or breakthrough came at age 26/27, in my “Ethics.”
 My work since then has involved the mere use, or exploitation, or application, or development, of that great discovery.